Grenadier

 A grenadier (/ˌgrɛnəˈdɪər/ GREN-ə-DEER, /fr/; derived from the word grenade) was historically an assault-specialist soldier who threw hand grenades in siege operation battles.
 The distinct combat function of the grenadier was established in the mid-17th century, when grenadiers were recruited from among the strongest and largest soldiers.
 By the 18th century, the grenadier dedicated to throwing hand grenades had become a less necessary specialist, yet in battle, the grenadiers were the physically robust soldiers who led vanguard assaults, such as storming fortifications in the course of siege warfare.

 Certain countries such as France (Grenadiers à Cheval de la Garde Impériale) and Argentina (Regiment of Mounted Grenadiers) established units of Horse Grenadiers, and for a time the British Army had Horse Grenadier Guards.
 Like their infantry grenadier counterparts, these horse-mounted soldiers were chosen for their size and strength (heavy cavalry).
 In modern warfare, a grenadier is a soldier armed with a grenade launcher, either as a standalone weapon or attached to another service weapon.

 Origins

-18th century grenadier throwing a hand grenade.
-The concept of throwing grenades made its way to Europe during the mid-17th century.
+Illustration of an Austrian army grenadier throwing a hand grenade in 1720.
+By the mid-17th century European armies had begun to use grenades.